lihoang6/launchables/README.md

 # 🚀 How to Build Brev Launchables

-**Learn to transform your AI notebooks into shareable, GPU-backed experiences.**

-This interactive tutorial teaches you how to package your work as a Launchable - making it instantly accessible to developers with one click and automatic GPU access.
+**Built something in AI?
+Get 30x more developers to actually try it.**

+## The Problem
+You share your AI work on GitHub.
+98% of developers never see it work because they hit setup/GPU issues.

+## The Solution
+Turn your notebook into a Launchable.
+Developers click a link, land in a GPU notebook in 30 seconds, and **actually try your work**.

-## What You'll Build Today
+## What You'll Learn

-- GPU-verified interactive demos
+- Transform existing notebooks into zero-friction demos
-- Shareable prototypes for your ecosystem
+- Add GPU verification and benchmarking
-- Working examples that help others be 10x faster with local GPU
+- Create shareable prototypes with one-click GPU access
+- Get more adoption, stars, and visibility

+## Time Investment

+**~30 minutes** to convert your existing notebook into a launchable.

 ## Prerequisites

-- GPU-enabled environment (provided by Brev)
-- Python 3.8+
+- An existing AI notebook (or build one from scratch)
-- Basic familiarity with Jupyter notebooks
+- Basic Python knowledge

+**That's it.** Brev provides the GPU and environment automatically.

 ## Get Started

-**Click "Open Notebook" to start the tutorial.** Everything runs in the notebook - no terminal setup required.
+**Click "Open Notebook" to start.** Everything runs in the notebook - no terminal setup required.

 ---

-*Estimated time: 45-60 minutes*
-*Target audience: Developers who built something in AI and want to share it*
+*For developers who built something in AI and want more people to actually try it* 💚